Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/support.md

 # EigenLayer Forum

 If you are interested in EigenLayer at a deeper level, please check out the [EigenLayer forum](https://forum.eigenlayer.xyz/)!

-There are groups of researchers, AVS developers, and more contributing knowledge and expertise to help build the open verifiable cloud.
+There are groups of researchers, AVS developers, and more contributing their expertise to help build the open verifiable cloud.

 # \$EIGEN Claim Support